The Best Tendonitis Home Treatment Advice You’re Not Taking

 Your great-grandmother’s cure all, castor oil, contains ricinoleic acid, which has both anti-inflammatory and analgesic compounds that limit inflammation and offer some mild pain relief.

-If you would like to shorten the amount of time it takes for tendonitis to heal or if you aren’t sure that tendonitis is the real cause of your pain, don’t hesitate to contact our clinic.
+If you would like to shorten the amount of time it takes for tendonitis to heal or if you aren’t sure that tendonitis is the real cause of your pain, don’t hesitate to contact one of our offices.
 Our friendly staff will be happy to check your insurance and answer all your questions.
-Patients of Better Health Chiropractic & Physical Rehab looking for help with tendonitis are always surprised to receive a Free 1-Hour massage certificate after their first chiropractic appointment.
+Patients of Better Health Chiropractic Anchorage looking for help with tendonitis are always surprised to receive a Free 1-Hour massage certificate after their first chiropractic appointment.

 If you believe this article was helpful, please feel free to pass it on to friends or family members who might also benefit from the information.